How to Attract and Retain Sponsors and Partners

 Over the last 18 years, Richard has developed strategies and provided training and coaching to countless sectors seeking sponsorship.
 He has worked with leading players in the worlds of arts, culture, sports, charities, events, music, environment, health and education as well as corporations.

-Richard is a frequent speaker on sponsorship and partnerships at industry conferences, presenting at Australian Sponsorship Marketing Association/Sponsorship Australasia conference on seven occasions, the Fundraising Institute of Australia (FIA) Conference five times, the Big 4 Fundraising & Philanthropy Conference four times, Fundraising Institute of New Zealand (FINZ) Conference on two occasions, plus the Culture Business Conference in Sydney and Melbourne, Communicating the Museum in Paris, Audi Marketing & Corporate Communications Conference, Sponsorship News Conference, The Business of Events Conference, Associations Forum National Conference, International Not for Profit Convention & Exhibition (INCE), Professional Conference Organisers Association Conference, Asia Pacific Association Executives Congress (APAEC), Australian Business Events Expo (ABEE), Australian Events Symposium, Meetings & Events Australia (MEA) National Conference, Exhibitions and Events Association (EEA) Annual Conference and Events Queensland Regional Events Conference.
+Richard is a frequent speaker on sponsorship and partnerships at industry conferences, presenting at Australian Sponsorship Marketing Association/Sponsorship Australasia conference on seven occasions, the Fundraising Institute of Australia (FIA) Conference five times, the Big 4 Fundraising & Philanthropy Conference four times, Fundraising Institute of New Zealand (FINZ) Conference on three occasions, plus the Culture Business Conference in Sydney and Melbourne, Communicating the Museum in Paris, Audi Marketing & Corporate Communications Conference, Sponsorship News Conference, The Business of Events Conference, Regional Events Conference, Associations Forum National Conference, International Not for Profit Convention & Exhibition (INCE), Professional Conference Organisers Association Conference, Asia Pacific Association Executives Congress (APAEC), Australian Business Events Expo (ABEE), Australian Events Symposium, Meetings & Events Australia (MEA) National Conference, Exhibitions and Events Association (EEA) Annual Conference and Events Queensland Regional Events Conference.

 This is not a workshop run by a consultant with limited business experience.
 Richard is a highly experienced, qualified trainer with the exact business experience on which he teaches.
 This is an invaluable opportunity to learn from someone who has trod the path before you and assisted many others like you.